 The problem with being a writer (and there are many) is that even if you are writing full time, it really never is a 9-5.
 Because even if you quit at 5, sit down on your couch, and turn on your favorite show, there is something looking over your shoulder, a dark cloud looming over you, a beast constantly breathing down the back of your neck.

 So yeah, it feel likes the work is never done (because it really isn’t).
-And because it’s never done, maybe you feel bad about taking a break.
-Maybe after you finish that first draft, it feels near impossible to put it away for a few weeks, because you JUST WANT TO GET IT DONE.
+And because it’s never done, you might feel bad for taking a break.
+After you finish that first draft, it might feel near impossible to put it away for a few weeks, because you JUST WANT TO GET IT DONE.

 So, as I drive off today for a summer road trip, I am not going to hop in the car and immediately start editing my novel.
 I am going to draw.

 So.
 Find something fun to do.
 Take a break.
 Let that beast (novel) breath down the back of your neck.
 Ignore it.

 *or don’t and just keep writing and drink some more coffee, because that will fix everything, riiiight?*